horeyzer/Inheritance-Animals/README.md

 In the main class, we create an array of Animal reference and create all objects from our classes (using different designers).
 And then we call selected methods on individual indexes.

 # # Part 2
-Please use a program with multi-level class hierarchy that we created on previous labs (those one with Animal abstract class).
+Updated program with multi-level class hierarchy that we created on previous labs (those one with Animal abstract class).
 This time, we have to add to this program three interfaces:
 First: AnimalBehavior with one „normal” interface method called sleep().
 This interface should implement classes in lover place in our hierarchy, so Dog, Pigeon and Blowfish – so in these classes we create some implementation of method sleep().
 Than we create an array of AnimalBehavior reference and create objects from our three supclasses.
 And then we call methos sleep() on indivdual indexes.